SW

 Inspector Qualification

-Certified Erosion and Sediment Control Lead (CESCL) — state-mandated certification through Ecology-approved training program.
-Renewal required every 3 years.
+Certified Erosion and Sediment Control Lead (CESCL) required for ALL site inspections under the 2026 CSGP — including sites ≤ 1 acre (previously non-certified personnel could inspect smaller sites).
+CESCL certification through Ecology-approved training; renewal required every 3 years.

 Discharge Standards